vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Set-EsxiCertificateMode.md

 ### -mode

-The certificate management mode to set in vCenter Server.
+The certificate management mode to set in vCenter.
 One of "custom" or "vmca".

 ```yaml